 Research in a nutshell

-The "porosity" of the internal structure of a metal foam reduces the weight of a metal while keeping its strength unaltered, but makes it impossible to repair it with traditional methods.
+The "porosity" of the internal structure of a metal foam reduces the weight of a metal while maintaining its strength, but makes it impossible to repair it with traditional methods.

 If a metal breaks, in fact, bringing it to the melting temperature would destroy the internal cavities of metal foam.